uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 ### 1.1.
 Windows/MacOS (non-M1)/Linux

 There are many VM software you can use, such as VirtualBox, VMWare, etc. You can use any of those, but if you don't know where to start, you can start with [VirtualBox](https://www.virtualbox.org).
 If this isn't working for you, you could try [VMWare Workstation Player](https://www.vmware.com/au/products/workstation-player.html).
 Once you have installed the VirtualBox (or something equivalent), next we need to download the VM image we want to use.
-[Ubuntu ](https://ubuntu.com/download#download)or [Kali Linux](https://www.kali.org) are both good choices (download `iso` file or you will find a dedicated link that they provide for VM software).
+[Kali Linux](https://www.kali.org) (preferred) or [Ubuntu](https://ubuntu.com/download#download) are both good choices (download `iso` file or you will find a dedicated link that they provide for VM software).
 You can choose other lightweight versions like [Lubuntu](https://cdimage.ubuntu.com/lubuntu/releases/20.04/release/) if you prefer.
-When specifying the disk size, assign 20GB disk space.
-It won't fully occupy 20GB on your machine, as the size will dynamically adjust as you use it.
+When specifying the disk size, assign 30GB disk space.
+It won't fully occupy 30GB on your machine, as the size will dynamically adjust as you use it.

 {% hint style="info" %}
-FYI, I am using Lubuntu - 1CPU and 2GB RAM and albeit a bit slow, I have tested and ran all labs.
+FYI, I tested using Lubuntu - 1CPU and 2GB RAM and albeit a bit slow, I have successfully ran all labs.

-For the Ubuntu image, 2CPU and 4GB RAM is recommended.
+For the Kali or Ubuntu image, 2CPU and 4GB RAM is recommended.
 {% endhint %}

 For some labs, you would want to provide more RAM and CPU provided your computer has more RAM and CPU to work with.
 These can be done in the settings (but remember to shut down the VM to do this).